-I think everyone will agree with me that the year 2020 has been a nightmare from the start.
-Everyone I know has been begging for 2020 to be rebooted, and the world has become a CrazyTown.
-And with the latest crazy caused by some idiot cop, who in my opinion deserves to be behind bars, it was a breath of fresh air that 2020 finally saw some good news.
+I think everyone will agree with me that the year 2020 was a nightmare from the start.
+Everyone I know was begging for 2020 to be rebooted, and the world has become a CrazyTown.

-It's May 31, 2020 where I live, and I have just finished watching the launch of the SpaceX Falcon 9 rocket and the Crew Dragon capsule.
+This post was written on May 31, 2020, at least that was the date where I live, and I had just finished watching the launch of the SpaceX Falcon 9 rocket and the Crew Dragon capsule.
 It might be hard to believe, but I'm sitting here crying as I type this, and I'm not sure if I can fully explain why, but I'm going to do my darndest to try.

 I've witnessed history.